Get help buying your first home

 First-time home buyers can often use one or more of these government programs.
 The type of help you’re eligible for — and how much cash assistance you could receive — depends on your location and personal finances.

 Government loans for first-time home buyers

-There are three government loan options that are worth exploring if you need a little extra help qualifying for a mortgage: an FHA home loan, VA loan, or USDA loan.
+There are several government loan options that are worth exploring if you need a little extra help qualifying for a mortgage:

 FHA home loan